JeffreyBull76/CI_project2/README.md

 -----------------------------------------

  * ### Typography
- * The fonts chose for the site were
+ * The fonts chosen for the site were
       * Alice from googlefonts - Using the standard embedded code method
       * New Rocker from font squirrel - This required using their onsite webfont generator and uploading the files to my repo
  * Fonts were chosen to keep in line with the gothic horror feel while remaining readable.